-- High-tech nursing simulation, speech pathology and occupational therapy labs - Moot court, for simulating real-life law court proceedings - · Short walk from the train station
+- Modern nursing simulation labs - High-tech speech pathology and occupational therapy labs - · Moot court, for simulating real-life law court proceedings

 STRATHFIELD

 Our Strathfield Campus is set amid beautiful landscaped grounds and historical buildings, with excellent transport links.
 Whether you want to have a friendly match on our rugby and soccer ovals or take in a show at our art gallery, there's always something going on.